This guidance advises PCBUs of the risks of respirable crystalline silica dust and how to control them and protect their workers.

 - Carry out fit testing for each worker who will wear a respirator that requires a seal against the face.

 - Provide information, training and instruction so workers can correctly use, wear, store and maintain their PPE.

 Protective clothing and cleanliness

-- Ensure your workers understand the importance of washing their hands before eating, drinking and smoking, and of washing up before they go home at the end of the day.
+- Ensure workers understand the importance of washing their hands before eating, drinking and smoking, and of washing up before they go home at the end of the day.

-- Ensure facilities for washing are provided.
+- Ensure washing facilities are provided.